vitorhibeiro/vitorhribeiro.github.io/content/papers/paper1/index.md

 date: 2023-01-17
 #tags: ["philology","oleic science","history of oil","Mediterranean world"]
 author: ["Vítor Hugo Ribeiro", "David Dobrigkeit Chinellato", "Michael Annan Lisa", "Willian Matioli Serenone", "Chun Shen", "Jun Takahashi", "Giorgio Torrieri"]
-description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
+#description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 Published in the Journal of Oleic Science, 2013."
-summary: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-It highlights in particular the challengs arising from excessive or unorthodox consumption of olive oil."
+summary: "This study investigates the formation of vorticity rings as a mechanism for jet thermalization in high-energy nuclear collisions, using relativistic viscous hydrodynamic simulations.
+It introduces a robust observable linked to Λ-hyperon polarization, providing a novel way to probe jet–medium interactions and the vorticity structure of the quark–gluon plasma."
 cover:
     image: "paper1.png"
     #alt: "Some Uses For Olive Oil"